About Us

 Hope operates as an independent system steward coordinating access to psychosocial supports rather than delivering clinical treatment.
 We work in partnership with participants and their families lived-experience workers service providers clinicians and community stakeholders across Western Australia to ensure fair access strong governance and quality outcomes.

-About the RoleWe are seeking a Lived Experience Recovery Coach (Peer) Young Person Focus to join our Program Coordination Supports Program (PCSP) based in Armadale.
+About the RoleWe are seeking a Lived Experience Recovery Coach (Peer) Adult Focus to join our Program Coordination Supports Program (PCSP) based in Armadale.

-This role supports young people participating in Mental Health Commission (WA) funded Individualised Community Living Strategy (ICLS) psychosocial support packages.
-Working within an independent coordination model the Recovery Coach supports young people to exercise informed choice build self-agency and progress toward their recovery goals.
+This role supports people participating in Mental Health Commission (WA) funded Individualised Community Living Strategy (ICLS) psychosocial support packages.
+Working within an independent coordination model the Recovery Coach supports people in order to exercise informed choice build self-agency and progress toward their recovery goals.

 Whats on Offer$44.58 per hour super